Richard J. Donovan Correctional Facility (RJD)

 The R.J.
 Donovan Correctional Facility was named for the late Assemblyman and Judge Richard J. Donovan, who sponsored legislation to build a State Correctional Facility in the San Diego area.
 However, the Honorable Donovan passed away before the institution was built.

-Steven Roberts was appointed CEO for RJD in May 2021.
+George Perez was appointed CEO for RJD in July 2022.

 Local Inmate Family Councils (IFC’s) are a gathering of family and friends of the incarcerated who meet regularly with Wardens to support visiting since keeping strong family connections with loved ones is a powerful rehabilitative tool.
 These IFC’s promote visiting by clarifying rules and regulations as well as discussing health, education, vocational training, packages, books, and related issues.
 For more information on connecting with a local IFC, please visit the Statewide IFC website.